ISMB Research Fellowship Applications

 2. a two-page research vision/draft fellowship application;

-3. a cover letter explaining how your proposal is suitable for the fellowship scheme(s) you are interested in, a timeline for application(s), and how you see this research programme fitting into the ISMB.
+3. a cover letter explaining how your proposal is suitable for the fellowship scheme(s) you are interested in, a timeline for application(s), and how you see this research programme fitting into the research endeavours of Birkbeck and UCL.

-Candidates are invited to apply at any time of the year but we have two specific deadline dates for when reviews will take place, and applications will be assessed at the nearest date that follows its receipt.
+Candidates can apply at any time of the year but applications will only be assessed at the nearest application deadline that follows its receipt.

 We are firmly committed to equal opportunity and welcome applications from candidates irrespective of gender, ethnicity or disability to create the best possible cultural diversity at the ISMB.